myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-04T01:29:15.060Z
+>
+> I also like the feature that a certain number of highlighted rows are shared!
+Ignoring whether the highlighted rows are really worth highlighting, we can see what other people are interested in.
+With the Kindle, boring time becomes fulfilling time :)

+---

 > Shinya Kato (busy) 🌮 @shinyakato.dev 2024-02-04T01:19:28.999Z
 >
 > cc: @deck.blue